 Tips for buying Pink Lady® apples

-Pink Lady® Apples often cost twice as much as other supermarket varieties.
+Pink Lady® apples and other premium club cultivars often cost as much as twice as much as non-club supermarket varieties.
 This is because they are attractive, unique in taste, difficult to grow, require a very long growing season, have a quality-controlled supply chain through brand licensing, and are supported by ongoing worldwide marketing.

 Pink Lady® apple recipes